-The configuration registers can be write-protected.
-The WRTC bit controls protection of the configuration registers.
-In normal execution mode, the WRTC bit is readable only.
+The Configuration registers can be write-protected.
+The WRTC bit controls protection of the Configuration registers.
+In normal execution mode, the WRTC bit is read-only.
 WRTC can only be written via ICSP or an external programmer.

 23.6 ID Locations